LschadeL/Read.me-Generator/Develop/utils/exampleREADME.md

-# Example
+# README.md-Example

   ## Description

-  This is an example
+  Example for the README.md-Generator

   ## Table of Contents